paritytech/substrate/srml/contract/COMPLEXITY.md

 **Note** that the complexity of executing `ensure_account_liquid` hook should be considered separately.

 In the course of the execution this function can perform up to 4 DB reads: 2x `get_balance`, fee and `existential_deposit`.
-The last two can can be pre-loaded pushing the cost of loading to a higher level and making it a one time.
+The last two can be pre-loaded pushing the cost of loading to a higher level and making it a one time.
 It can also induce up to 2 DB writes via `set_balance` if flushed to the storage.

-Assuming marshalled size of a balance value is of constant size we can neglect it's effect on the performance.
+Assuming marshaled size of a balance value is of the constant size we can neglect its effect on the performance.

 **complexity**: up to 4 DB reads and up to 2 DB writes.
 For the current `AccountDb` implementation computing complexity also depends on the depth of the `AccountDb` cascade.
 Memorywise it can be assumed to be constant.

 ## Call

 This function receives input data for the contract execution.
-The executon consists of the following steps:
+The execution consists of the following steps:

 1. Querying `MaxDepth` and `call_base_fee`.
 (These hit DB unless pre-loaded)
 2. Loading code from the DB.
 3. `transfer`-ing funds between the caller and the destination account.
-4. Execution the code of the destination account.
+4. Executing the code of the destination account.
-5. Commiting overlayed changed to the underyling `AccountDb`.
+5. Committing overlayed changed to the underlying `AccountDb`.

 **Note** that the complexity of executing the contract code should be considered separately.

 The execution of this function will involve 2 DB reads for querying `MaxDepth` and `MaxDepth` constants.
 These values can be pre-loaded pushing the cost of loading to a higher level and making it a one time.

-Loading code most probably will trigger a DB read, since the code is immutable and therefore will not get into the cache (unless is removed by a suicide).
+Loading code most probably will trigger a DB read, since the code is immutable and therefore will not get into the cache (unless a suicide removes it).

 Also, `transfer` can make up to 4 DB reads and up to 2 DB writes (if flushed to the storage).

 Finally, all changes are `commit`-ted into the underlying overlay.
 The complexity of this depends on the number of changes performed by the code.
 Thus, the pricing of storage modification should account for that.

 **complexity**: Up to 7 DB reads.
 DB read of the code is of dynamic size.
-There can be also up to 2 DB writes (if flushed to the storage).
+There can also be up to 2 DB writes (if flushed to the storage).

 ## Create

-This function takes code of the constructor and input data.
+This function takes the code of the constructor and input data.
 Creation of a contract consists of the following steps:

 1. Querying `MaxDepth` and `create_base_fee`.
 (These hit DB unless pre-loaded)
 2. Calling `DetermineContractAddress` hook to determine an address for the contract,
 3. `transfer`-ing funds between self and the newly created contract.
-4. Execution of the constructor code.
+4. Executing the constructor code.
 This will yield the final code of the code.
-5. Storing the code for the newly created contract in he overlay.
+5. Storing the code for the newly created contract in the overlay.
-6. Commiting overlayed changed to the underyling `AccountDb`.
+6. Committing overlayed changed to the underlying `AccountDb`.

 **Note** that the complexity of executing the constructor code should be considered separately.

 **Note** that the complexity of `DetermineContractAddress` hook should be considered separately as well.
-Most probably it will use some kind of hashing over code of the constructor and input data.
-The default `SimpleAddressDeterminator` does exactly that.
+Most probably it will use some kind of hashing over the code of the constructor and input data.
+The default `SimpleAddressDeterminator` does precisely that.

 **Note** that the constructor returns code in the owned form and it's obtained via return facilities, which should have take fee for the return value.